codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-4-object-everything.md

 </script>

 And we'll meet more and more objects from now on.
 Our tutorial about `object` has finished.
-In the next tutorial, we'll meet an in-built object of web browser which allows us to manipulate HTML document.
+In the next tutorial, we'll meet a built-in object of web browser which allows us to manipulate HTML document.
 Goodbye and see you next time in the realm of `intellect`. :D